GeertvanGeest/AWS/README.md

  -d Device to mount storage to.
 If it is the root device, it will expand it to -b.
 If device is non-existent, a file-system will not be created.
 Default: root device
  -k Key pair name.
 Should be available for AWS.
 Required.
  -p Private key file: <my_key>.pem.
 Should be the private key for -k.
 Required.
+ -c Bash script with command run for all users.
+Default:
  -h This helper.
 ```